 Why make an eBook

-If you’re a writer and you want to get published, eBook is your friend.
+If you’re a writer and you want to get published, an eBook is your friend.
 It’s the fastest way for you to get your story in front of your readers.
 If you have the right content, writing an eBook expedites your journey toward the bestsellers list.

 – Expands your audience